June 30, 2020

-Last week, four of us from CUJO AI Labs spent three days solving complex challenges in network, cryptography, reverse engineering, programming, miscellaneous, puzzle and other categories in the FIRST 2020 Virtual Challenge Competition.
+Last week, four of us from CUJO AI Labs spent three days solving complex challenges in network, cryptography, reverse engineering, programming, puzzle and other categories in the FIRST 2020 Virtual Challenge Competition.

 This was a virtual version of the famous CTF (Capture the Flag) held by FIRST – the Forum of Incident Response and Security Teams.
 The competition seeks to highlight the importance of the capability to use creativity in problem-solving under tight schedules and pressure.